Fast forward 6 years and I’m a huge fan of medicinal mushrooms, especially Reishi Mushroom

 - Supports Brain Function

 3. Reconnects neurons in the brain.

 As a final note and reminder, it’s important to keep in mind that Reishi and Lion’s Mane extracts are available from different farming methods, and each is quite different:

 Cultivated in plastic grow bags which may be clean of agrochemicals the extract made from these fungi will probably lack the strength.

 Wood-grown or Wild-

-Lion’s mane usually grow on fallen rotten trees.
+Lion’s mane usually grows on fallen rotten trees.
 And so when you can forage your own wild mushroom – fantastic!
 Otherwise find organically wood grown mushrooms.